 There's also a wide range of other accommodations, from budget to luxury, in the vicinity of Mukki and Khatia gates.

 Not far from Khatia Gate, boutique Courtyard House is delightfully private and serene.
-For a relaxing escape, Wild Chalet Resort has reasonably priced cottages by the Banjar River, a short drive from Khatia.
-The cottages at family operated Pug Mark Resort are recommended as an inexpensive option, near Khatia Gate.
-If you want to splurge, you'll love Kanha Earth Lodge near Khatia Gate.
+For a relaxing escape, Wild Chalet Resort has reasonably priced budget cottages by the Banjar River, a short drive from Khatia.
+The cottages at family-operated Pug Mark Resort are recommended as an inexpensive option, near Khatia Gate.
+If you want to splurge, you'll love Pugdundee Safaris Kanha Earth Lodge.
+Alternatively, mid-range Kanha Village Eco Resort is an award-winning responsible tourism project.

 Near Mukki, Kanha Jungle Lodge and Taj Safaris Banjaar Tola are pricey but worth it.
-Alternatively, Muba Resort is a popular budget option there.
 If the thought of a secluded and rejuvenating and stay with organic farming interests you, try the very popular Chitvan Jungle Lodge.

 Also near Mukki, award-winning Singinawa Jungle Lodge showcases the region's tribal and arts culture, and has its own museum.